Asterfion/AhScrapper/README.md

 AhScrapper | Asterfion X Hades

 AhScrapper – The ultimate scrapper for Guns.lol, designed to optimize your gameplay experience.
-Created by the talented duo @Asterfion and @Hades.
+Created by the talented duo @Asterfion and @JohnEdgarHoover.

 **The tool:**
 ![image](https://github.com/user-attachments/assets/bcdf6a10-46ac-4413-a4ac-a03cb03b30c0)